 The study concluded two dozen high school football players have died in recent years due to traumatic brain injuries and spinal cord injuries.

-According to USA Today, UNC has gathered data on these deaths and injuries since 1965.
+According to USA Today, UNC has gathered data on these football players’ deaths and head injuries since 1965.
 This particular study focused on the years 2005-2014 and included college football player deaths.

 An analysis suggests fatalities decreased in the 1990’s and started to rise again in 2010.